SaidRasinlic/Math-Magicians/README.md

 - Clone GitHub repository `gh repo clone SaidRasinlic/Math-Magicians`
 - Install the devDependencies `npm install`
-- Install additional Sass loader `npm install sass-loader sass webpack --save-dev`
-- Install file loader (png,jpg, etc) `npm install file-loader --save-dev`
 - Build the app `npm run build`
-- Run the app `npm run dev`
+- Serve it with static server `serve -s build`

 *Congratulations, enjoy the application!
-It should be on http://localhost:8080/*
+It should be on http://localhost:3000/*
 ## Authors

 👤 **Said Rasinlic**